Corserine Walk

 and tough going, then it levels out a bit.

-Once on the top, all the hills are connected
+Once on the top, all the hills are

-hiking between all the hills on the
+fairly easy hiking between all the hills on

 Large